Brianfit/xkcd-card-ha/README.md

         const imageUrl = `/local/community/xkcd-card-ha/xkcd.png?_ts=${new Date()}`;
         this.content.innerHTML = `<img src="${imageUrl}" style="width: 100%;">`;

 Get it?
+If you read XKCD, you probably do.
 If not, it doesn't matter.
-Just think of it as the magic spell that the card is chanting in the middle of the night to summon your next dose of nerdy goodness.
-(But if you read xkcd, you probably get it.)
+Just imagine a stick figure in a wizard's hat chanting a magic spell in the middle of the night to summon your next dose of nerdy goodness.

 ## Installation